reef-technologies/python-review-zoo/README.md

             raise Exception("Lack of working proxies")
 ```

-the only way to catch this is to `except Exception`.
+the only way to catch this is to `except Exception`, compare the string and re-raise if we caught the wrong thing.
 Please don't force the user of this class to do this.
-Inherit from `Exception` like this:
+Instead, inherit from `Exception` like this:

 ```python
 class YourModuleException(Exception):